dhis2/dhis2-docs/src/developer/web-api/tracker.md

 ## Querying program messages

-The program message API supports program message queries based on request parameters.
-Messages can be filtered based on below mentioned query parameters.
-All requests should use the GET HTTP verb for retrieving information.
+The program message API supports querying messages using specific request parameters.
+You can filter messages based on the parameters listed below.
+All requests should use the GET HTTP verb to retrieve information.